phc5/next-portfolio/_posts/technology/rust-lang.md

 A scalar represents a single value.
 Rust has four scalar types: integers, floats, booleans, and characters.

-Integers are numbers without the fractional/decimal component.
+Integers are numbers without the fractional component.
 They can be either signed or unsigned and have a few variants:

 | Length | Signed | Unsigned |
 | ------ | ------ | -------- |